rawg_list_genres

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like rawg_search_games or rawg_list_platforms.
-There is no mention of context, prerequisites, or exclusions.
+No guidance is provided on when to use this tool versus alternatives.
+There is no mention of prerequisites, typical use cases, or exclusions, leaving the agent to infer usage independently.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.